sbasu7241/boot2root-19/Crypto/Genetics.md

   > ACCAGTAAAACGTTGAGACAGTTGAATATCAAACTACACCGAATTCATATGTCACAGCGGCCGACACAGATGATAACA

-  After a lot of googling I found a github repo (https://github.com/JohnHammond/ctf-katana) which speaks of online mapping of DNA codes.And then manually decoding the given string yielded "flag is dna crypto1sAwesome" and VIOLA we get our flag.
+  After a lot of googling I found a github repo (https://github.com/JohnHammond/ctf-katana) which speaks of online mapping of DNA codes.And then manually decoding the given string yielded "flag is dnacrypto1sAwesome" and VIOLA we get our flag.

   ![dna](dna.png)